 The Yorkshire Dales National Park Authority employs full and part time staff.
 We have around 150 staff in total, equivalent to approximately 100 full time staff.
 The staff live in and around the National Park, and are experts in the type of work they do.

 Staff operate from two main offices:

-There are also five National Park Centres at Aysgarth Falls, Grassington, Hawes, Malham, and Reeth.
+There are also five National Park Visitor Centres at Aysgarth Falls, Grassington, Hawes, Malham, and Reeth.